Anirban Lahiri: LIV Golf

 In August 2022, it was announced that Lahiri had joined LIV Golf.
 At his first LIV Golf tournament, Lahiri finished in a three-way tie for first place at the LIV Golf Invitational Boston with Dustin Johnson and Joaquín Niemann.
 Lahiri lost the playoff to Johnson to finish second, earning $1,812,500 in the process.
+Lahiri went on to finish runner-up twice in the 2023 LIV Golf season ending up 13th in the player standing for the season.
+He also finished runner-up in the 2024 season at LIV Golf Andalucía.
+Leading the tournament on the final hole of regulation play, he missed a two-foot putt to win the tournament.
+Eventually losing a playoff to Sergio García on the second extra hole.
+Lahiri was subsequently omitted from the Indian contingent for the Paris Olympics in 2024.

 Personal life

 Lahiri is a resident of Palm Beach Gardens, Florida.
-He is of Bengali descent and speaks Bengali and Punjabi in addition to English.
+He is of Bengali descent and speaks Bengali, Hindi and Punjabi in addition to English.
 In May 2014, he married his long-time partner, Ipsa Jamwal.
 His personal interests include listening to music and computer gaming.